-Again finding reflection of moral and political issues in the minidramas of everyday Israeli youth, Eytan Fox delivers another involving tale in “The Bubble."
+Again finding reflection of moral and political issues in the minidramas of everyday Israeli youth, Eytan Fox delivers another involving tale in “The Bubble.”
+The last-act credibility strain that marred “Walk on Water” resurfaces here, however, and that plus a somewhat lighter, diffuse seriocomic focus make this less satisfying overall than “Water” or the helmer’s breakthrough “Yossi & Jagger.”
 Pic should follow their path to wide international exposure, though critical support may be more qualified.